 It’s a beautiful time of year, and London has no shortage of parks, green spaces and woodlands for kicking through crisp leaves and general appreciation of autumn.
-But, if you feel like getting out of the city to see the season in all it’s golden-brown glory, there are a few autumn day trips from London where you can see fall foliage, beautiful old country houses, windmills and wildlife within an hour or two of the city.
+But, if you feel like getting out of the city to see the season in all its golden glory, here are some autumn day trips from London where you can see the changing foliage, beautiful old country houses, windmills and wildlife—all within an hour or two of the city.

 Take a short train ride from London to get to the marvellously onomatopoeic Hertfordshire town of Tring (always fun to say), home to the National Trust’s Ashridge Estate.
 It’s a short walk to the estate which has 5,000 acres of woodland, chalk downs and meadows.